 18-659SV: Software Engineering Methods

-Students apply this knowledge in the context of a semester-long project where the entire class works together as a team of teams.
+The course exposes students to the challenges of real-world software development.
+Indeed, industry software systems are often complex and developed by large and distributed teams that need to continuously adapt to ever-changing circumstances.
+Students learn to tackle this challenge from both theoretical and practical perspectives in the context of a semester-long project where the entire class works together as a team of teams.
 They define the optimal software development method for their project aimed at evolving an existing software system.
-They build new system increments by adopting their own method.
-They monitor their progress and reflect on the effectiveness of their approach and the need for continuous improvement.
+They build new system increments by applying their own method.
+They practice collective code ownership while balancing feature development with refactoring to avoid technical debt.
+They measure the quality of their product, the productivity of their team, and the predictability of their process.
+Students also reflect on the effectiveness of their approach and adapt their way of working via continuous improvement.

 This course is intended for ECE master students with a concentration in Software Engineering and will satisfy the "Systems" course area requirement.

 - Spring 2019

 - Spring 2017